rogermori/api-made-easy/README.md

 ### StandardResponse
 StandardResponse wraps all http-responses into successful 200-http-responses.
 So, the caller-client decides the next step.
+Also, StandardResponse could be set for returning the original request.

 For example, upon receiving 400's or 500's http-response-codes, some frameworks will re send the request automatically again and again
 .
 With the StandardResponse the caller-client can change this behaviour.

-StandardResponse would return the original requests, which is very useful in debug mode.

 #### Usage
 ````